StayDashing28/Computing/Teacher-Day/Ideas/Mdm Sim.md

-  Title : Teacher
+  # Title : Teacher</br>
-  Mdm Sim, Mdm Sim, how are you doing?
+  Mdm Sim, Mdm Sim, how are you doing?</br>
-  We hope that you are flowing!
+  We hope that you are flowing!</br>
-  Your great lessons are just
+  Your great lessons are just</br>
-  With me on the cusp
+  With me on the cusp</br>
-  Leaving others with a gasp.
+  Leaving others with a gasp.</br>
-  Co-form teacher acting like a form, leaving our class with a forme.
+  Co-form teacher acting like a form,</br>
+  leaving our class with a forme.</br>
-  Chinese, Citizenship and Character Education to help us, All of these are done by you to help us not fuss.
+  Chinese, Citizenship and Character Education to help us,</br>
+  All of these are done by you to help us not fuss.</br>
-  Calling us some by Chinese or English,
+  Calling us some by Chinese or English,</br>
-  Teaching us how to make a good dish,
+  Teaching us how to make a good dish,</br>
-  With names and terms on the plate,
+  With names and terms on the plate,</br>
-  Putting nothing else to rebate.
+  Putting nothing else to rebate.</br>
-  You Work Work work so hard
+  You Work Work work so hard</br>
-  For your health, no regard
+  For your health, no regard</br>
-  although this doesn't show
+  although this doesn't show</br>
-  for you're always bright as gold!
+  for you're always bright as gold!</br>

-  :)
+  :)</br>